Hanson4christWeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that list all files with these attributes using command ls -al . ..

 a script that gives a file type in a directory using command file

+script that copy all html files and some attributes using command cp

+script that copy all html files and some attributes using command cp